-The 2030 WRG launched at the World Economic Forum Annual Meeting in 2008.
-The Forum incubated it from 2010 until 2012.
-Since then, the International Finance Corporation (on behalf of the World Bank Group) has hosted it.
-From January 2018, it will be hosted within the World Bank Water Global Practice, forming the key public-private partnership in its portfolio of multi-donor trust funds.
-The Forum served as the secretariat during the incubation phase.
-It continues to chair the steering board and holds a seat on the governing council, the highest decision-making body.
+After its launch in 2008, the 2030 WRG was incubated at the Forum from 2010 until 2012, when it was moved to the International Finance Corporation.
+Since 2018, it has been hosted within the World Bank’s Water Global Practice, forming the key public-private partnership in the practice’s portfolio of multi-donor trust funds.
+The Forum served as the secretariat during the 2030 WRG’s incubation phase and continues to chair the steering board.
+It also holds a seat on the 2030 WRG’s governing council, the highest decision-making body.

-The 2030 WRG currently has programmes in 14 countries/states: Bangladesh, Brazil (São Paulo state), Ethiopia, India (national-level plus Karnataka, Maharashtra and Uttar Pradesh), Kenya, Mexico, Mongolia, Peru, South Africa, Tanzania and Viet Nam.
+The 2030 WRG currently has programmes in 14 countries and states: Bangladesh, Brazil (the state of São Paulo), Ethiopia, India (national level as well as the states of Karnataka, Maharashtra and Uttar Pradesh), Kenya, Mexico, Mongolia, Peru, South Africa, Tanzania and Viet Nam.

 By engaging multiple stakeholders in these local programmes, the 2030 WRG is helping the world get back on track to achieving UN Sustainable Development Goal No. 6, which aims to ensure availability and sustainable management of water and sanitation for all by 2030.

 Already a member or partner of the World Economic Forum?

 Join our Platform for Shaping the Future of Global Public Goods, which is accelerating actions on climate change and environmental sustainability, food systems and the future of international development.

 Contact us to learn more